 Raw, unprocessed cocoa beans contain more antioxidants than most other foods — making dark chocolate a powerful cancer-fighting tool.
 Polyphenols, flavonols, and catechins are just some antioxidants found in dark chocolate.
 The antioxidants in cocoa have even been proven more powerful than those found in cancer-fighting fruits such as cranberries and blueberries.

 Flavanols in dark chocolate help relax the arteries to promote better blood flow and circulation.
 As a result, those who consume dark chocolate may benefit from reduced blood pressure and a lower risk for cardiovascular problems.
 The compounds in dark chocolate also help fight bad cholesterol — further reducing the risk for heart disease.

 4. It’s great for your skin

 Improved blood flow due to flavonols can accelerate the rate at which your skin repairs itself, and lend to smoother, plumper skin and a rejuvenated appearance.
-Studies even show that the flavonols in dark chocolate help protect your skin against sun damage.
+Studies even show that the flavonols help protect your skin against sun damage.

 5. It improves brain function

 Cocoa contains caffeine and theobromine — natural stimulants that increase alertness and energy.
 These stimulants can help ward off brain conditions such as dementia and Alzheimer’s disease, and improve cognition in older adults suffering from mental impairment.
 Increased blood flow from flavonols also helps boost overall brain health.